maelteir/Tweets-Geolocation-Using-Deep-Learning/README.md

 This notebook also includes all details required to train the models https://www.kaggle.com/code/marwaelteir/tweets-geolocation-using-deep-learning/notebook

-This repository includes the .keras file of the best six trained models https://www.kaggle.com/models/marwaelteir/ksatweetsclassifier/
+This repository includes the .keras files of the best six trained models https://www.kaggle.com/models/marwaelteir/ksatweetsclassifier/

 # Publications
     @article{elteir2025cost,